tes/big-red/readme.md

 }
 ```

-If the callback returns a map (and not an array), then the data property will remain as an empty array, with the data you returned accessible via the map property.
+If the retriever callback returns a map (and not an array), then the data property will remain as an empty array, with the data you returned accessible via the map property.

+### Helper Function Binding

+Any helper functions defined within the fn section of the configuration will be bound to the data returned by the retriever, so 'this' === your returned data set.

 ### Data in first tick